Master's Degree Programme in Exact Sciences: Chemistry of Materials for Sustainable Development

 Before you start preparing your application, always read the full admission requirements on the application portal Studyinfo.fi

-The applicant’s previous degree on the basis of which s/he is seeking admission to the Master’s Degree Programme in Exact Sciences must be in a relevant field of study.
-Relevant fields of previous studies for the Materials Chemistry track are
+The applicant’s previous degree based on which s/he is seeking admission to the Master’s Degree Programme in Exact Sciences must be in a relevant field of study.
+Relevant fields of previous studies for the Chemistry of Materials for Sustainable Development track are

 The decision of admission will be based on